potterjane/peace-of-mind/README.md

 As a new or returning user, I want:
 1. To be able to use the website's sound effect clips, quotes and background videos with as few clicks as possible, so that I can get in to the right head space immediately.
+2. To be able to reset all features with one click.
-2. To be able to find and follow instructions in an easy way, so that I know how to best use the website.
+3. To be able to find and follow instructions in an easy way, so that I know how to best use the website.
-3. To be able to know the background of the company, so that I understand what they want us to achieve when using the website.
+4. To be able to know the background of the company, so that I understand what they want us to achieve when using the website.
-4. To know what other users think of their website, so that I can see what kind of users use the website and why.
+5. To know what other users think of their website, so that I can see what kind of users use the website and why.
-5. To be able to contact the company in an easy way, so that I can send any questions or feedback I might have with as few clicks as possible.
+6. To be able to contact the company in an easy way, so that I can send any questions or feedback I might have with as few clicks as possible.
+7. To have an easy way to navigate back to the Home page, so that if I ever get lost, I can get back to the where I need to be with as few clicks as possible.

 As a music/video artist or web developer looking for a job, I want:
-6. To be able to use the website's sound effect clips, quotes and background videos in an easy way in order to know what the company's forte is and where there is room for improvement, so that I know how I can potentially collaborate and be a part of the company.
+8. To be able to use the website's sound effect clips, quotes and background videos in an easy way in order to know what the company's forte is and where there is room for improvement, so that I know how I can potentially collaborate and be a part of the company.
-7. To be able to know the background of the company, what other users think of their services via social links, so that I can come to a decision on whether or not to apply for a job with the company.
+9. To be able to know the background of the company, what other users think of their services via social links, so that I can come to a decision on whether or not to apply for a job with the company.
-8. To be able to contact the company in an easy way, so that I can send questions and/or send my resume/CV/portfolio/personal letter.
+10. To be able to contact the company in an easy way, so that I can send questions and/or send my resume/CV/portfolio/personal letter.

 #### Developer and Business Goals